openharmony/docs/en/application-dev/reference/apis-arkdata/js-apis-data-preferences.md

 After an application calls [getPreferences](#datapreferencesgetpreferences) for the first time to obtain a **Preferences** instance, the obtained **Preferences** instance is cached.
 When the application calls [getPreferences](#datapreferencesgetpreferences) again, the **Preferences** instance will be read from the cache instead of from the persistent file.
 After this API is called to remove the instance from the cache, calling **getPreferences** again will read data from the persistent file and create a new **Preferences** instance.

-After the **Preferences** instance is removed, do not use it to perform data operations.
-Otherwise, data inconsistency may be caused.
-For this purpose, set the removed **Preferences** instance to null.
-The system will reclaim the removed **Preferences** instances in a unified manner.
+Avoid using a removed **Preferences** instance to perform data operations, which may cause data inconsistency.
+Instead, set the removed **Preferences** instance to null.
+The system will reclaim them in a unified manner.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core